 There’s a pest that plagues New York homes, responsible for over five billion dollars in prevention and damage costs each year in the United States alone.
-Known as “silent destroyers,” these insects eat their way through homes, and usually property owners don’t even know they are there.
-As spring approaches, they emerge from mature nests in swarms to find new spots to mate and eat.
+Known as “silent destroyers,” these insects eat their way through homes, and usually, property owners don’t even know they are there.
+As spring approches, they emerge from mature nests in swarms to find new spots to mate and eat.
 That place might be your New York property.

 Termites live on every continent except Antarctica.
 As social insects, they live in colonies that can contain millions of termites.
 Termites are vital to the ecosystem as they decompose organic matter like wood with the help of microbes in their gut.
 Sensitive to the cold, termites take some time off during cooler months.
 When the ground begins to heat up again, they emerge to find new places to call home, places with plenty of wood to eat.